hydraraptor81/hweeren.com/content/privacy.md

 ### 3. TLS Termination

-I always handle TLS termination ourselves and never use third-party services such as Cloudflare, AWS CloudFront, Lambda, etc. This way your search queries are **encrypted** from your browser to my servers.
+I always handle TLS termination myself and never use third-party services such as Cloudflare, AWS CloudFront, Lambda, etc. This way your search queries are **encrypted** from your browser to my servers.

 I use my **own network** to provide you with the best possible experience.